 During the fiscal year ended May 31, 1995, the Foundation established a gift annuity program as an additional means to increase contributions.
 Under this program, the Foundation received cash and investments from donors and provided the donors with an Annuity Contract that promised fixed payments to named beneficiaries at a future date.
 At the time a donation is received, the Foundation calculates the estimated future liability for annuity payments and records this amount.
 The State of California regulates such programs and requires a reserve amount to be separately invested for all annuity contracts; funds in this reserve account can only be used to reimburse the Foundation each year for the annuity payments made.
 Contribution revenue is recorded for that part of the donation that is in excess of the estimated future liability.
-There were no new annuitants added in 2016.
-The Foundation's total beneficiary distributions during the year ended December 31, 2016 was \$8,430.
+There were no new annuitants added in 2017 or 2016.
+The Foundation's total beneficiary distributions during the years ended December 31, 2017 and 2016 were \$8,430 and \$8,430, respectively.